-- Demand for support far outweighs the budget allocation. - Investment in the URS and ISRDP must be made. - · Demand for agricultural inputs growing. - Client base broad, and needs differ across the spectrum. - The retrenched government workers must be supported with alternative economic opportunities. - Implement the social plan dictated by Resolution 7 of 2002. - Partnerships are needed to successfully implement objectives. - Clients unorganised, and therefore the programme cannot engage with them.

-- The Service Delivery Plan dictates interaction and participation in setting strategic objectives. - Monitoring and evaluation system needs redesign and proper implementation. - Agri-BEE framework dictates re-alignment and relevancy of farmer support services.
+- Demand for support far outweighs the budget allocation. - Investment in the URS and ISRDP must be made. - Demand for agricultural inputs growing. - Client base broad, and needs differ across the spectrum. - The retrenched government workers must be supported with alternative economic opportunities. - Implement the social plan dictated by Resolution 7 of 2002. - Partnerships are needed to successfully implement objectives. - Clients unorganised, and therefore the programme cannot engage with them. - The Service Delivery Plan dictates interaction and participation in setting strategic objectives. - Monitoring and evaluation system needs redesign and proper implementation. - AgriBEE framework dictates re-alignment and relevancy of farmer support services.

-- Resolution 7 of 2002. - Strategically the extension component is restructuring itself to meet the growing need regarding post-settlement support of land reform project. - All land reform programmes and Agri-BEE framework set the scene for service delivery. - Integrated Food Security and Nutrition Programme.
+- Strategically the extension component is restructuring itself to meet the growing need regarding post-settlement support of land reform project. - All land reform programmes and AgriBEE framework set the scene for service delivery. - Integrated Food Security and Nutrition Programme.

-See also section 14.2
+See also section 13.7